 Perrigo Company plc (PRGO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-9, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Perrigo Company plc ("Perrigo" or the "Company") (NYSE: PRGO) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Dec.
+10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perrigo Company plc ("Perrigo" or the "Company") (NYSE: PRGO).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PERRIGO COMPANY PLC (PRGO), CLICK HERE BEFORE JANUARY 16, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?